Editor’s Note: This blog post was updated on August 10, 2020.

 Verifying this suspicion in IDA Pro, GuLoader iterates through the code section of Ntdll.dll.
 While iterating GuLoader tries to undo modifications introduced through function hooking as mentioned in Crowdstrike’s analysis and disables Turbo Thunks, see WoW64 Internals.

-To find candidates for modification, GuLoader uses various byte patterns including “B8 00 00 00 00 BA” (Figure 13).
+To find candidates for modification, GuLoader uses various byte patterns, including “B8 00 00 00 00 BA” (Figure 13).

 Furthermore, GuLoader hides threads by calling the function NtSetInformationThreadwith the value HideFromDebugger (0x11) for the parameter ThreadInformationClass(Figure 14).

 In addition to the previously mentioned hash values of virtual machine artifacts, GuLoader checks the presence of the Qemu Guest Agent on the filesystem.
-Both filesystem strings are visible in the shellcode (Figure 15) and in the function log (Figure 14).
+Both filesystem strings are visible in the shellcode (Figure 15) and function log (Figure 14).

 Before the second instance is created, or, in case of the second instance, before the payload is downloaded, it delays its execution by using the instructions cpuid and rdtsc frequently in a loop (Figure 16).